About professional training

 Our programs and meetings have been attended by activity professionals, administrators, nurses, occupational therapists, physical therapists, social workers and staff trainers.
 Many of our programs offer CEUs.

-Professional training is available in each of our branches.
+Professional training is available in each of our locations.

 For training in your area, contact: